 Q: Do you have active plans to move your games (new and/or old) to Metal?

 Q: If so, could you tell us more about your current projects (which game, ETA)?

 A: We are excited to share that Deus Ex: Mankind Divided will come to Mac using Metal, and will be available this year!

 Q: Would you say these new features will make Metal much easier to use for development?

-Q: Are you in contact with Apple regarding Metal (feedback on current state, new features, etc)?
+Q: Are you in contact with Apple regarding Metal (feedback on the current state, new features, etc)?

 A: If we told you that we’d have to kill you.

 Feral’s answers are reassuring.
-It’s great to hear that Metal will open more possibilities and that Apple is indeed working on it behind the scenes.
-But the real question remains: Will it help bring more and better games to Mac?
+It’s great to hear it will open more possibilities and that Apple is indeed working on it behind the scenes.
+But will it help bring more and better games to Mac?

 I understand why many Linux gamers worry.
-In a perfect world, developers would use a set of tools that works on all platforms: Mac, Linux and Windows.
-That would greatly reduce the barriers to support multiple platforms and we would all get more games.
+In a perfect world, developers would use a set of tools that work on all platforms.
+That would greatly reduce the barriers to support multiple platforms and we should translate into more games for everybody.

-Vulkan was supposed to be that tool, but with Metal, the dream is over.
+Vulkan was supposed to be that tool, but that dream is over.